NBA Rumors: Kevin Durant Breaks Silence On Reports Saying Warriors Are Better Without Him, ‘That’s Not Facts’

-The Golden State Warriors headed in the NBA Playoffs 2019 with a starting lineup featuring five NBA All-Stars – Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and DeMarcus Cousins.
-However, as the postseason goes deeper, the Warriors started to lose some of their core players to injuries including Durant, who suffered a mild, right calf strain in Game 5 of their Western Conference Semifinals matchup against the Houston Rockets.
+The Golden State Warriors headed to the 2019 NBA Playoffs with a starting lineup featuring five NBA All-Stars: Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and DeMarcus Cousins.
+However, as the postseason went on, the Warriors started to lose some of their core players to injuries, including Durant, who suffered a mild right calf strain in Game 5 of their Western Conference Semifinals matchup against the Houston Rockets.

 Luckily, despite not having one of their best players on the court, the Warriors still managed to perform well on both ends of the floor and made their fifth consecutive trip to the NBA Finals.
 The Warriors’ recent success created a notion around the league that they are a better team without Kevin Durant.
 In a recent interview with Nick Friedell of ESPN, Durant finally decided to break his silence on the reports saying that the Warriors are playing better in his absence, “That’s not facts.”